pypa/packaging.python.org/source/specifications/direct-url-data-structure.rst

 URLs to python projects and distribution artifacts such as VCS source trees, local source trees, source distributions and wheels.

-The representation of the components of this data structure as a :rfc:`1738` URL is not formally specified at time of writing.
-A common representation is the pip URL format.
-Other examples are provided in the :ref:`Version specifier specification <version-specifiers>`.

 Specification
 =============